siavava/portfolio/README.md

 ## Nuxt 3 Documentation

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+Look at the [Nuxt 3 info page](https://v3.nuxtjs.org) to learn more:

 ### Setup